dotnet/docs/docs/architecture/cloud-native/front-end-communication.md

 ## Real-time communication

+Real-time, or push, communication is another option for front-end applications that communicate with back-end cloud-native systems over HTTP.
+Applications, such as financial-tickers, online games, online education, and job-progress updates, require instantaneous, real-time responses from the back-end.
+With normal HTTP communication, there's no way for the client to know when new data is available.
+The client must continually *poll* or send requests to the server.
+With *real-time* communication, the server can push new data at any time to the front-end application.

-Real-time, or push, communication is another option for clients that communicate with cloud-native systems.
-Applications, such as stock-tickers, dashboards, and job progress updates, require two-way communication across HTTP connections.
-These systems are characterized by high-frequency data flows and large numbers of concurrent client connections.
-Manually implementing real-time connectivity can quickly become complex and expensive.
+Real-time systems are often characterized by high-frequency data flows and large numbers of concurrent client connections.
+Manually implementing real-time connectivity and scaling it across thousands of clients can become complex and expensive.

 [Azure SignalR Service](https://azure.microsoft.com/services/signalr-service/) is a fully managed Azure service that simplifies real-time communication for your cloud-native applications.
 Technical implementation details like capacity provisioning, scaling, and persistent connections are abstracted away.
 They're handled for you with a 99.9% service-level agreement.
 You focus on application features, not infrastructure plumbing.